Northern Virginia Soil and Water Conservation District

 Virginia Department of Conservation and Recreation

-Ms. Cross was unable to participate in today’s meeting but had provided a report which was included in the board package.
+Ms. Cross was unable to participate in today’s meeting.
+Her written report had been included in the board package.

 Virginia Department of Forestry